 - First thinly slice a red onion and cover completely with rice wine vinegar.
 Let sit for at least 1 hour or overnight.

 - Next, I actually cut the round watermelon into a square/rectangle, trimming off the outer rind and then the white rind corners if necessary.
 Slice the watermelon flesh into 4 thick slices and then each slice in half, then each half cut on the diagonal.
 You should have 16 triangles when finished.

-- To plate, drizzle some of the lemon thyme olive oil on each chilled plate.
+- To plate, drizzle olive oil on each chilled plate.
 Add some arugula salad greens, lay four watermelon triangles as shown or as you like.

-- Sprinkle some of the pickled red onions (see picture, reserve rest for other salads), a drizzle of balsamic syrup and crumbles of goat cheese.
+- Sprinkle some of the pickled red onions, a drizzle of balsamic syrup and crumbles of goat cheese.
 Top it all off with some freshly cracked black pepper and fresh thyme leaves.
 Serve chilled.